code4romania/hackdays/Hackday#4-Aprilie.md

 - enhancements on [API](https://github.com/code4romania/monitorizare-vot/issues/111), merge the datamodel on NGO API and Mobile API
 - enhancements on [NGO platform](https://github.com/code4romania/monitorizare-vot-ong/labels/may-release) for May 2019 European Parlamentery elections release
 - a new admin dashboard for the public platform that will allow admins to easily update the website info (voting rules, report form) and approve or reject reports sent by users
+- setting up some [manual](https://github.com/code4romania/monitorizare-vot-android/labels/testing) and automated tests for the apps and APIs

 **Tech stack**: